barbazul/1kfa/mod_guide_player.md

 [the GM Guide](mod_guide_gm.md).

-# Equipment: aquisition, upgrade, and repair
+# Equipment: acquisition, upgrade, and repair

 ## Sharpen and Stitch